digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/reference/patterns.rst

  - is keyed by the `InstrumentKey`
  - contains the interface contract id of the target instrument

-We can then fetch an interface "by key" by
+You can then fetch an interface "by key" by
  - fetching the `Reference` template by key (``fetchByKey``)
  - reading and ``fetch``-ing the stored contract id

 .. image:: ../images/reference_pattern.png
    :alt: Example using the reference pattern to fetch an interface "by key".

-Similarly, this pattern also lets us exercise a choice on an interface "by key".
+Similarly, this pattern let you exercise a choice on an interface "by key".

-The Reference pattern is currently used in Daml Finance for instruments, accounts, and the holding factory, where we ensure that a template and its companion `Reference` template are kept in sync.
+The Reference pattern is currently used in Daml Finance for instruments, accounts, and the holding factory.
+To maintain synchronization between a template and its corresponding `Reference`, we simultaneously create or archive instances of both.
+Additionally, if the contract id of the target template changes, we update the `Reference` instance accordingly.

-It is however important to understand this pattern should you implement custom instruments, accounts or holding factories.
+It is important to understand this pattern should you implement custom instruments, accounts or holding factories.

 .. _getview: